c0d3sling3r/dotnet-sver/README.md

   # For instance, the following command, degrades the Y part of the version of the all projects.
   $ dotnet-sver degrade -a --minor
   ```

+# Contributing
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository.
+Pull requests are also appreciated.

+# License
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).